top of page

 Biobehavioral Health

 A recent scoping review identified eight research and critical training gaps to address combat stress and psychological support and optimal transport interventions for warriors.
-(Military medicine, 186(9-10), e932-e942).
+(Military Medicine, 186(9-10), e932-e942).
 This RIG also developed the COVID-19 Palliative Care Toolkit, which was adopted by the Defense Health Agency as practical guidance for the delivery of palliative care during the COVID-19 pandemic.

 Expeditionary Care